joglomedia/LEMPer/README.md

 ## Security Vulnerabilities and Bugs

-If you discover any security vulnerability or any bug within _EasyDock Linux_, please open an issue.
+If you discover any security vulnerability or any bug within _LEMPer Stack_, please open an issue.

 ## Contributing